Student Loan Troubles?

 We have more than 25 years of combined federal consumer rights litigation experience.
 There is no tougher place in the world to litigate than in United States Federal District Court.
 You'll be glad that your lawyers have both the knowledge of the Court, and the success to back it up.

 We've trained lawyers all over the country on how to sue debt collectors and robo callers.
 We gather all of the best ideas from our legal seminars and bring them back to our law practice.
 Because we've taught thousands of lawyers in all 50 States, our reputation is second-to-none.

 We run an all digital, paperless, law office.
-We can instantly access any document that has ever been created in your legal file from a secure cloud.
-Quickly and securely.
+We can instantly access any document that has ever been created in your legal file from the secure cloud.
+Quickly and efficiently.
 Paper is scanned, optically-character-recognized and fully word searchable.
-That makes us efficient for you and tough for our opponents.
+That makes us effective for you and tough for our opponents.

 As consumer lawyers, we pride ourselves in answering our own phone calls and emails.
 If we're available to talk, we will talk.
 Email is always a great way for you to reach us and we make every effort to get back to you in 24 hours or less.
 We don't avoid clients.
 We serve them.